 - The designated safeguarding lead should ensure the school's child protection policies are known, understood and used appropriately by all staff; - Ensure that all staff and students can identify the Designated Officers for Safeguarding Children.
-(See appendix 3 - Statement to students in the school online planner) - Ensure the school or college's child protection policy is reviewed annually (as a minimum) and the procedures and implementation are updated and reviewed regularly, and work with governing bodies or proprietors regarding this;
+(See appendix 3 - Statement to students in the school online planner) Also displays of Safeguarding team posters as well as Safeguarding leaflets for visitors;

-- Ensure the child protection policy is available publicly and parents are aware of the fact that referrals about suspected abuse or neglect may be made and the role of the school or college in this; and - Link with the THSCP (Tower Hamlets Safeguarding Children Partnership) to make sure staff are aware of training opportunities and the latest local policies on safeguarding. - Meet regularly with Governors to discuss current issues and review incident logs. - Report regularly to the Senior Leadership Team.
+- Ensure the school or college's Child Protection/ Safeguarding policy is reviewed annually (as a minimum) and the procedures and implementation are updated and reviewed regularly, work with governing bodies or proprietors regarding this; - Ensure the child protection policy is available publicly (on school website), parents are aware of the fact that referrals about suspected abuse or neglect may be made and the role of the school or college in this; and - Link with the THSCP (Tower Hamlets Safeguarding Children Partnership) to make sure staff are aware of training opportunities and the latest local policies on safeguarding. - Meet regularly with Governors to discuss current issues and review incident logs. - Report regularly to the Senior Leadership Team.